As one of our senior designers, Bridget loves nothing more than crafting beautiful designs that help solve problems.

 Bridget thrives in fast paced environments—balancing an acute sense of detail with maintaining project momentum.
 Her natural leadership style is open to collaboration and feedback, and she’s consistently open to learning in an industry that continues to evolve.

-We sat down with Bridget to chat about her dream mentor, browsing habits, and favourite activities in her home city.
+We sat down with Bridget to chat about her dream mentor, online browsing habits, and favourite activities in her home city.

 If you could meet one person (past or present), who would it be and what’s the one question you would ask him or her?